a2wd/CsChallenge/README.md

 # Challenge
-A series of mentoring challenges for @tame75
+A series of mentoring challenges for @tame75 focused around general computer science and software engineering, but implemented in C#

 ## 1. Evens